Deltares/Koswat/docs/reference/koswat_strategies.md

 ### Infrastructure priority

 **DEFAULT STRATEGY**
-This (experimental) strategy checks whether the clusters resulting from the [order based strategy](#order-based) can change their selected reinforcement to one with cheaper costs.
+This strategy checks whether the clusters resulting from the [order based strategy](#order-based) can change their selected reinforcement to one with cheaper costs.
 These costs are extracted from the [cost report](koswat_cost_report.md#cost-report) and relate to the reinforcement profile costs (dike's materials for the required space) and the possible [infrastructure costs](koswat_cost_report.md#infrastructure-report).
 In steps, this strategy can be broke down as:

 __Steps breakdown__: